mocelet/virtual-scene-switcher/README.md

 # Virtual Scene Switcher for SmartThings

-Feature-packed companion for smart buttons that facilitates cycling through scenes, forwards and backwards in circular and linear fashion.
-It is able to cycle automatically and in random order plus has some extra perks to fit other use cases and multiple configuration options.
+Feature-packed companion for smart buttons that not only facilitates cycling through scenes, forwards and backwards in circular and linear fashion.
+It is able to cycle automatically and in random order plus can convert a regular button into a multi-tap capable one.

 ## Unique features:
 - Minimizes the number of routines needed and simplifies them.